 (f) The PCSA is removing a child from his or her family via an order of the court and the assistance of law enforcement is needed as the PCSA has reason to believe the family will challenge the removal.

-(7) A statement regarding the processes and procedures to attempt to ensure the assistance of law enforcement is obtained timely in cases where child abuse or neglect is alleged in order to ensure child safety and conduct investigative activities within the maximum forty-five day time frame afforded PCSAs to complete abuse/neglect assessment/investigations pursuant to Chapter 5101:2-36 of the Administrative Code.
+(7) A statement regarding the processes and procedures to attempt to ensure the assistance of law enforcement is obtained timely in cases where child abuse or neglect is alleged in order to ensure child safety and conduct investigative activities within the maximum sixty day time frame afforded PCSAs to complete abuse/neglect assessment/investigations pursuant to Chapter 5101:2-36 of the Administrative Code.

 (8) Methods to be used in interviewing the child who is the subject of the report.